 Chulalongkorn Day

-King Chulalongkorn was the fifth king of Siam that served under the House of Chakri.
-To his people, he was known as the “Royal Budda” and his reign was marked by a complete modernization of Siam, social and governmental reforms, and concessions of territory to the French and British.
-Even though his kingdom was surrounded by European colonies, he was able to maintain the sovereignty of his kingdom-an act that earned him the title “Great Beloved King.”
+King Chulalongkorn was the fifth king of Siam who served under the House of Chakri.
+To his people, he was known as the “Royal Buddha,” and his reign was marked by the complete modernization of Siam, social and governmental reforms, and concessions of territory to the French and British.
+Even though his kingdom was surrounded by European colonies, he was able to maintain the sovereignty of his kingdom—an act that earned him the title “Great Beloved King.”
 That’s why Chulalongkorn Day is such a beloved holiday in Thailand and is observed on the 23rd of October every year.

 A Brief Account Of The Achievements Of King Chulalongkorn

-King Chulalongkorn’s reign ran from 1868 through 1910.
-During his rule, slavery was abolished, as was state labor service (also known as Corvée), and he abolished torture as a part of the judiciary process.
-He then adopted a judicial code that was more like the West’s judicial code.
-Other changes made by this king included sending royal princes to Europe to be properly educated and allowing writers, even ones with radical ideas, to be published.
+King Chulalongkorn’s reign lasted from 1868 through 1910.
+During his rule, slavery was abolished, as was the state labor service (also known as Corvée), and he abolished torture as part of the judiciary process.
+He then adopted a judicial code that was more aligned with the West’s judicial code.
+Other changes made by this king included sending royal princes to Europe to be properly educated and allowing writers, even those with radical ideas, to be published.
 He also enacted a slew of other political, social, and governmental reforms.
-In 1910, he passed away and Chulalongkorn Day was created soon after to commemorate his day of death.
+In 1910, he passed away, and Chulalongkorn Day was created soon after to commemorate the day of his death.

 Interesting Facts About King Chulalongkorn

-- In the King and I, King Chulalongkorn is a young boy taught by English teacher Anna Leonowens.
+- In “The King and I,” King Chulalongkorn is a young boy taught by the English teacher Anna Leonowens.

 - King Chulalongkorn established the Royal Military Academy in Thailand.

-- In 1916, Thailand’s first university was named in King Chulalongkorn’s honor.
+- In 1916, Thailand’s first university was named in honor of King Chulalongkorn.

 - This king fathered 77 children by four queens and many concubines.